- Get Started

 Project Tin Can identified a number of requirements which we set out to solve; these are listed below.
-You’ll recognise some of these from the overview of Tin Can today and perhaps also notice some additional benefits of Tin Can that weren’t envisioned at the time!
+You’ll recognize some of these from the overview of xAPI today and perhaps also notice some additional benefits of xAPI that weren’t envisioned at the time!

 Traditional learning standards are complex, so it takes significant time and cost to become conformant.
 Tin Can was designed to be as simple as possible, while remaining flexible enough to handle more complex scenarios.

 Not all learning happens in a web browser.Tin Can was designed to work with native mobile (and desktop) apps, simulators, serious games and physical hardware.

 With SCORM, content has to be uploaded to the LMS, which is a real pain if you want to put the same content on several LMSs and keep it regularly updated.Tin Can was designed so that learning experiences could sit outside the LMS and report data back.